joshday/TokenIterators.jl/README.md

 > If `pattern ≪ tok` then `first(_findfirst(pattern, data, 1)) == 1`

-where `Tokenizers._findfirst` is used to avoid piracy with `Base.findfirst`.
-Tokenizers.jl offers several composable types with shorthand notation for specifying patterns.
+where `TokenIterators._findfirst` is used to avoid piracy with `Base.findfirst`.
+TokenIterators.jl offers several composable types with shorthand notation for specifying patterns.

 | Type | Symbol | Tab-Completion | Description |
 |------|--------|----------------|-------------|